SanderRonde/home-automation/README.md

 The remote control module allows remote control of media playing on a given computer.
 This, for example, allows you to tell your smart home device to pause the video playing on your PC (which could be connected to a projector or something).
 It allows for control of media playing websites (Youtube, Netflix and Plex) and applications (VLC through telnet).

+#### Temperature

+The temperature module allows for the setting of a target temperature of the house.
+The server then tells a temperature controller what to do based on the currently measured temperature, eventually reaching the target temperature.
+It also allows for manual turning on and off of a temperature controller (for example for when you leave home).

 ### Controllers

 #### Telegram bot